Vision Transformer for NeRF-Based View Synthesis from a Single Input Image: Related work

 \subsection{Transformer}

 The transformer architecture~\cite{NIPS2017_3f5ee243} has brought significant advances in natural language processing (NLP).
-Variants based on self-attention have achieved state-of-the-art performance in many NLP~\cite{brown2020language,devlin2018bert} and vision~\cite{dosovitskiy2020vit,Ranftl2021,strudel2021} tasks.
-However, directly applying self-attention to an image requires each pixel to be attended to every other pixel, which significantly increases the computational costs and prohibits the self-attention to be applied to large image resolutions.
-To address this issue, several works~\cite{hu2019local,parmar2018image,ramachandran2019stand,zhao2020exploring} approximate self-attention by applying it to local patches of each query pixel.
-Recently, ViT~\cite{dosovitskiy2020vit} and follow-up works~\cite{Ranftl2021,wang2021pyramid} demonstrated that applying a transformer to a sequence of patches (split from an image) can achieve competitive performance on discriminative tasks (e.g., image classification).
-Several works also adopt transformer for novel view synthesis.
+While self-attention and its variant have achieved state-of-the-art performance in many NLP~\cite{brown2020language,devlin2018bert} and vision~\cite{dosovitskiy2020vit,Ranftl2021,strudel2021} tasks, directly applying self-attention to an image is prohibitively expensive, as it requires each pixel to be attended to every other pixel.
+Several works~\cite{hu2019local,parmar2018image,ramachandran2019stand,zhao2020exploring} approximate self-attention by applying it to local patches of each query pixel.
+Recently,the vision transformer (ViT)~\cite{dosovitskiy2020vit} and follow-up works~\cite{Ranftl2021,wang2021pyramid} demonstrated that applying a transformer to a sequence of patches (split from an image) achieves competitive performance on discriminative tasks (\eg, image classification).
 Wang et al.~\cite{wang2021multi} include transformers in both the encoder and decoder for 3D reconstruction from multi-views.
 NeRF-ID~\cite{arandjelovic2021nerf} uses a transformer to sample 3D points along rays.
 Other approaches~\cite{johari2021geonerf,reizenstein2021common,wang2021ibrnet} use transformers to aggregate source view features extracted by a CNN.
 Our work is different from these methods as we focus on learning global image information using ViT.
-We demonstrate that ViT can learn 3D representation to achieve better reconstruction quality on unseen regions than the approaches based on 2D CNN.
+In our experiment, ViT encodes image features that achieves higher reconstruction quality on unseen regions than previous CNN-based approaches.
+SRT~\cite{srt22} uses a fully transformer-based framework to encode and decode 3D information.
+It learns the 3D scene information as a set of latent code, while our work adopts radiance field as the scene representation.
+SRT uses a transformer to decode the set of latent code, whereas our method uses the per-pixel information from a set of feature maps, thus having an explicit mapping between the input image and the 3D point query.
+Sec.~\ref{sec:category_agnostic} shows that our proposed method achieves favorable results over SRT in PSNR and SSIM metrics.